junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > a few deliberate blink scene sequence, Cas move to him, want to hug but can't, weeping/crying, Dean jump the building (kissed him before jumping, not afraid to confess because he thinks he'd die)
 >
+> when Dean jumps, the stone statue of Cas crack then break apart, a very literal heartbroken
+>
 > (for a sec make it looks like not working)

 ### draft notes